Best Bluetooth Headphones and Earbuds for Outdoor Activities of 2025

 To find the best wireless headphones, we tested bluetooth earbuds on thousands of miles of trails and routes off-trail.
 We tested in mountains, desert, forests, and everything in between in rain and extreme heat.
 After comparing the top models, here are the best headphones for outdoor people.

-We researched wireless earbuds and headphones based on criteria important to outdoors people—features like waterproofness, battery life, ruggedness in a range of scenarios, and the quality of sound.
+We researched and tested wireless earbuds and headphones based on criteria important to outdoors people—features like waterproofness, battery life, ruggedness in a range of scenarios, and the quality of sound.

-Then, we tested the models that seemed most promising to find the best wireless earbuds for running and working out (and swimming and the outdoors).
-Here are our top winners for best wireless and open ear headphones.
+After five years of extensive testing by a diverse set of testers, we've found the best wireless earbuds for running and working out (and swimming and the outdoors).
+From hiking in the rain to running desert trails to biking and working out, here are our top winners for best wireless and open ear headphones.

 Types of Wireless Headphones